magesh-technovator/feature-matching-opencv-python/Readme.md

-# Finding Patches of Query image in set of training images using Feature Matching
+# Finding Patches of Query image associated to a set of training images using Feature Matching

 ## Approach:
 Initially by visualizing the associations in sample test set and examining the cropped images, I have decided to go with Feature Matching(using keypoints) techinques instead of template matching.
 Following are the various methods I tried out with few samples that are manually picked from the test set: